apache/directory-kerby/README.md

 | camellia | The Camellia family: camellia256-cts-cmac and camellia128-cts-cmac |

 ### Dependency
-The core part is ensured to only depend on the JRE.
+The core part is ensured to only depend on the JRE and SLF4J.
 Every external dependency is taken carefully and maintained separately.

 ##### Contrib Projects
 - kerby-asn1.
 A model driven ASN-1 encoding and decoding framework
 - kerby-event.
 A pure event driven application framework aiming to construct applications of asynchronous and concurrent handlers.
 It includes UDP and TCP transports based on pure Java NIO and concurrency pattern.
 - kerby-config.
 A unified configuration API that aims to support various configuration file formats, like XML, JNI, CSV and Java Properties file.
-- kerby-token.
-Implements a JWT token API for Kerberos that's defined in TokenPreauth drafts.

 ### License
 Apache License V2.0